 In August 2009, an arbitration demand was filed against us by one of our customers relating to a pellet price reopener provision in one of our supply contracts.
 The customer claims that it is entitled to request a price renegotiation even though it did not provide written notice before the deadline specified in the supply agreement and did not show that the triggering event had occurred.
 Should the arbitration panel determine that the customer is permitted to request a price renegotiation, the two sides have 60 days following notice per the supply agreement to negotiate revised pricing.
 In the event these negotiations are unsuccessful, further arbitration would be utilized to determine the revised applicable price under the supply agreement.
 The price determined by the arbitrator would be effective retroactive to the beginning of 2009.
-In the event this matter goes to supplementary arbitration to determine the revised price under the supply agreement would have a material impact on our consolidated operating results.
+In the event this matter goes to supplementary arbitration to determine the revised price under the supply agreement, and we are unsuccessful in defending our position, the retroactive revised pricing for 2009 sales under the supply agreement would have a material impact on our consolidated operating results.
 Refer to Part I - Item 3, Legal Proceedings, for additional information.